5 Common Mistakes to Avoid While Going for a Balance Transfer of your Existing Credit Card Debt

 Closing your existing credit card

 As suggested in a point mentioned above, you must not incur more debt on your old card, as well as you do not need to close that card either unless it has a sky-high annual fee that needs to be paid.
-Closing a card will hamper your overall credit history as it might erode almost 15% of your credit score, not only this it will also increase the overall credit utilization ratio (amount of credit availed against the overall credit limit) which can also deduce the credit history.
+Closing a credit card will affect your overall credit history and ultimately hurting your credit score by some points.
+It will also increase the overall credit utilization ratio, which will also impact the credit score.

 In view of the points mentioned above, if you do not allow yourself to commit these mistakes while you avail a balance transfer card, you might end up saving a lot more than you were actually going to pay.
 If you decide on a repayment strategy to pay-off your debt before the 0% interest rate period expires, it will help you to get out of the high-interest debt early and you can utilize the nominal interest on the credit thereof.